MossabTN/spring-dynamic-multi-tenant/README.md

 `127.0.0.1       tenant3.maxilog.io`

-####Backend(quarkus)
+####Backend(spring)
-> ./mvnw compile quarkus:dev
+> ./mvnw spring-boot:run

-This command will leave Quarkus running in the foreground listening on port 8080.
+This command will leave Spring running in the foreground listening on port 8080.

 ####Frontend(angular)
 ```bash